Urgent Treatment Centre, Royal Victoria Infirmary, Newcastle

 Summary

-The project will include a new reception and dedicated waiting areas for each service pathway, along with modern clinical spaces and a thoughtfully designed layout to enhance patient flow, streamline services and reduce waiting times.
+The project included a new reception and dedicated waiting areas for each service pathway, along with modern clinical spaces and a thoughtfully designed layout to enhance patient flow, streamline services and reduce waiting times.

 Relieving strain on the Royal Infirmary

-Services will be open 24 hours a day, seven days a week, and the centre’s location alongside the emergency department will make it accessible to patients.
-This proximity to the main hospital will also allow for more flexible staffing and provide access to additional services if they’re needed.
+Services are open 24 hours a day, seven days a week, and the centre’s location alongside the emergency department will make it accessible to patients.
+This proximity to the main hospital also allows for more flexible staffing and provide access to additional services if they’re needed.

 Site history